erobitschek/med-ml/README.md

 >While I managed to make that approach work for many use cases, including from analysis of genes 🧬, mobile phone data 📱, survey responses 📊 and policy documents 📜—this repository is my chance to give learning how to code a bit more "properly" a shot.

->I hope filling such knowledge gaps amplifies my ability to make meaningful strides in healthcare by enhancing my technical capabilities to extract actionable insights from data for personalized and population health or to inform health policy decisions. 🚀 🏥 🖥️
+>I hope filling such knowledge gaps amplifies my technical capabilities to extract actionable insights from data for personalized and population health or to inform health policy decisions. 🚀 🏥 🖥️

 ## Table of Contents